 Still if you can resist, don’t hit the dunes just yet.

 Instead, first continue to the conclusion of Fort Pickens Road.
 Here the historic Fort Pickens, built in the 1830s to defend Pensacola Bay and retired 1947 when it had played out its role, awaits.
 Touring the fort, surrounded by pristine Gulf Islands nature, is a gorgeous experience.

 Align it: Pensacola Beach is beautifully sandwiched between two Gulf Islands areas, including the Fort Pickens section.

 15. Embrace a summer blockbuster on Martha’s Vineyard

 Massachusetts // One of the most iconic summer blockbusters ever produced, the 1975 movie Jaws is about a killer shark that puts an idyllic beach community to a deadly test.
 Directed by Steven Spielberg, the story takes place on the fictional Amity Island.

 Although Amity Island doesn’t exist in real life, the island you see in the movie certainly does.
 In fact, just like Amity Island is pictured, Martha’s Vineyard is a pretty summer colony off Cape Cod.

 Martha’s Vineyard’s most eye-popping slice, Oak Bluffs comprises hundreds of vivid gingerbread cottages.
-Tour this neighborhood for a colorful experience.
+Tour the town, preferably with an ice cream in your hand, for a summer-dream-like experience.

 At the island’s eastern tip, Edgartown boasts a rare elegance.
-Here hundreds of historic ship captain’s homes set the stage for a lovely getaway.
+Here hundreds of historic ship captain’s homes set the stage for a refined getaway.